-But profit doesn’t keep the business alive, revenue does.
-Besides a simple transactional logic, there are many ways we can generate revenue, cover our own expenses, distribute products, and so on.
-That’s even truer for software companies: Web distribution and the nature of software creates various possibilities to monetize code.
+Besides simple transactions, there are many ways to generate revenue.
+That’s even truer for software companies: Web distribution and the nature of software create various possibilities to monetize code.
 Think of licensed/freemium apps, service subscriptions, and others.
-All of these represent a certain mechanism that specifies how business generates revenue.
-The structure of it is called a revenue model.
+All of these represent a certain mechanism that specifies how a business generates revenue.
+The structure of this mechanism is called a revenue model.

 - What value will we create?

 - How will we bring in revenue?